Drive Analog Control Functions

 Enable or Disable Drive Analog Position Control

-After you configure the Drive Analog Position Control feature, you can use the DriveAnalogPositionControlOn() function to turn it on.
-The axis that you specify must be enabled so that you can issue this function.
-When you turn on this feature, the drive will control the axis position based on the analog input value.
+After you configure the Drive Analog Position Control feature, you can use the DriveAnalogPositionControlOn() function to enable to drive analog position control.
+The axis that you specify must be enabled to issue this function.
+When you turn on this feature, the drive controls the axis position based on the analog input value.

 Drive Analog Position Control stays active until you issue the DriveAnalogPositionControlOff() function or until you disable the specified axis.
 If you turn off this feature, the DriveAnalogPositionControlOff() function does not reset the configuration of Drive Analog Position Control.
 You can use the DriveAnalogPositionControlOn() function again to enable this feature with the existing configuration.

-For an example about how to use the Drive Analog Position Control feature, refer to the section that follows.
+For an example about how to use the Drive Analog Position Control feature, refer to the drop-down that follows.

 Drive Analog Velocity Control